-Network (data and voice) is comprised of: Local-Area Network Service (this subservice provides network access within the office premises), Wide-Area Network Service (this subservice helps in the management and supply of inter-site connections and network infrastructure), Remote Access Service (this subservice helps to connect the internal network from a remote location with broadband or phone line access using a security token), Internet Connectivity Service (this subservice helps in the provision of the global network provided by third parties.
+• Network (data and voice) is comprised of: Local-Area Network Service (this subservice provides network access within the office premises), Wide-Area Network Service (this subservice helps in the management and supply of inter-site connections and network infrastructure), Remote Access Service (this subservice helps to connect the internal network from a remote location with broadband or phone line access using a security token), Internet Connectivity Service (this subservice provides access to the internet) and Intranet Connectivity Service (this subservice helps in the provision of the global network provided by third parties.
 This also includes management of network optimization devices).